 Work Based Projects

-Masters students have the opportunity to engage with employers to complete a Work Based Project (WBP) as part of their studies as an alternative to the traditional dissertation.
-Register your interest by completing your details on the My Future website.
+For more information on the Work Based Project, register your interest by completing your details on the My Future website.
 Employer projects are added to the My Future website as we receive them.

 You can also access the Making the Most of Masters website for advice on applying for work based projects